shummel/interstitial/README.md

 # Interstitial

-## SEO Factes for Interstials
+## SEO Facts
 First Google don't like interstitials - espacially at mobile devices!

-If you be aware any tipps, than you don't risk your page ranke where you use interstitials.
+If you be aware any tipps, you don't risk your page ranke where you use interstitials.
-Otherwise your _expensive_ page will lose important ranking positions and follow traffic.
+Otherwise your _expensive_ page will lose important ranking positions and following traffic.

 For that consider following **SEO Tipps:**